-The IRS considered, and rejected, the idea that if income is accelerated to the first two years of a multi-year contract that it would appropriate to provide taxpayers with an allowance for the future cost of goods sold (COGS) or future estimated costs.
-(In the preamble to the proposed regulations, the IRS invited comments on this issue.)
-Existing Treasury Regulation Section 1.451-5(c)(1)(ii) provides an extremely limited rule allowing taxpayers who receive substantial advance payments for goods to deduct the estimated cost of supplying such goods in the year following the receipt of the advance payment.
+The IRS considered, and rejected, the idea that if income is accelerated to the first two years of a multi-year contract that it would appropriate to provide taxpayers with an allowance for the future cost of goods sold ("COGS") or future estimated costs.
+Existing Treasury Regulation § 1.451-5(c)(1)(ii) provides an extremely limited rule allowing taxpayers who receive substantial advance payments for goods to deduct the estimated cost of supplying such goods in the year following the receipt of the advance payment.
 The IRS cited this rule as the only relief available to this adverse timing mismatch.
 The IRS did, however, invite comments on this rule.